-- If you don’t have a Confrere account already, go to the sign up page to create one.
+If neither you or your office have a Confrere account, go to the sign up page to create one.
 You’ll be done within 5 minutes.

-- On your dashboard, go to the “Team” page and invite all of the physicians in your office who wish to offer video appointments through your clinic’s Confrere.
+On your dashboard, go to “Team” at the top menu and invite all of the physicians in your office who wish to offer video appointments through your clinic’s Confrere.

 Familiarize your medical secretary with your video tool

-Since the medical secretary is one of the first people from the office that the patient meets, whether it’s through booking an appointment or checking in at the office, they ought to become familiar with what kinds of situations video appointments are useful for, and how video appointments are organized within your office.
+As the medical secretary is often the first person that the patient meets at the office, they ought to become familiar with what kinds of situations video appointments are useful for, and how video appointments are organized within your office.

-They should also know how exactly your video calling tool works so that they can give patients all of the correct information.
+They should also know exactly how your video calling tool works so that they can give patients helpful information.

 Confrere is priced so that your office only pays for team members who make video calls.
-Thus, you can invite any medical secretary or other personnel to make a profile on your Confrere free of charge.
-That way they can have access to the dashboard and become familiar with the tool, and also send patients text message notifications when they have an upcoming video appointment.
+Thus, you can invite any medical secretary or other personnel to be a team member on your Confrere free of charge, as long as they don’t make video calls.
+They'll still have access to the dashboard, and can send patients text message invitations via Confrere regarding upcoming video appointments.

 - which physicians offer video appointments